Fundamentals of Real Estate Capital Formation:

-The legal building blocks of real estate syndication.
+The legal building blocks of real estate joint ventures, syndications and funds.

 Jason Powell